A generalization of weight polynomials to matroids: Preliminaries

 \subsection{Linear codes and weight enumerators}

-A linear $[n,k]$-code $C$ over $\F{q}$ is, by definition, a $k$-dimensional subspace of $\F{q}^n$.
+A linear $[n,k]$-code $C$ over $\Ff{q}$ is, by definition, a $k$-dimensional subspace of $\Ff{q}^n$.
 The elements of this subspace are commonly referred to as \emph{words}, and any $k\times n$ matrix whose rows form a basis for $C$ is referred to as a \emph{generator matrix}.
-Thus a code will typically have several generator matrices.
+Thus a linear code typically has several generator matrices.

-The \emph{dual code} is the orthogonal complement of $C$, and is denoted $C^{\perp}.$ A \emph{parity-check matrix} of $C$ is a $(n-k)\times n$-matrix with the property It is easy to see that $H$ is a parity check matrix for $C$ if and only if $H$ is a generator matrix for $C^{\perp}$.
+The \emph{dual code} is the orthogonal complement of $C$, and is denoted by $C^{\perp}.$ A \emph{parity-check matrix} of $C$ is a $(n-k)\times n$-matrix with the property that It is easy to see that $H$ is a parity check matrix for $C$ if and only if $H$ is a generator matrix for $C^{\perp}$.